NCKU-AIRobotics-LAB/CompuGraph/README.md

 If you want to bind with Python, use [pybind11](https://pybind11.readthedocs.io/en/latest/), check `python/pysimplednn.cpp` for more information.
 If you build manually, you can only import the package at the same location of the .so executable file, if you install as a Python package, you can import it anywhere.

+When building the graph, it is recommended to build the network structure before eveluating the graph, and not to build the graph again after eveluation, and it will cause unexpected behaviour.
+For example, compile the model first before fitting, and not to compile the same model again after fitting or evaluating.

 ## Example - MNIST
 We use MNIST for demo.